 Pockets are nice because they have a built in barrier between baby and the absorbent material.
 The pocket material acts as a wicking layer so moisture isn't sitting against the baby's skin for long.
 We also like that you can customize the absorbency to suit baby's needs by choosing different numbers of inserts.
 For example, doubling up is a good strategy for nighttime when extra wetting may occur.
 Pockets also function exceptionally well if a baby is a heavy wetter who needs additional absorbency or is sensitive to feeling moisture against the skin.

 The main drawback to a pocket system is that the diaper requires you to stuff the insert in the pocket before each change and adds an extra step in the preparation of the diaper before wear.
 Some pocket diapers are more accessible than others, depending on the pocket opening size.
 Keep in mind that the insert also has to be removed from the pocket before laundering, which can sometimes be unpleasant.
 As with an AIO, there is more laundry with pocket diapers.
 The entire pocket/cover combination will go into your laundry bag after every diaper change, whereas a hybrid might merely require washing the insert.
 Because of this, you will need more cover/pocket diapers on-hand, which then increases your lifetime costs.

-We think that pockets are the best way to go in terms of performance, and gave the Rumparooz Pocket our editors' choice award.
-That said, hybrids are a very close second, and significantly less expensive.
+We think that pockets are the best way to go in terms of performance, and we like the Rumparooz Pocket.
+That said, hybrids are a very close second and tend to be less expensive.
 It's easier to prepare the diapers for wear, and you can switch out the inserts during changes and reuse the cover.
 If you are looking for some more general info, above is a handy video from Fluff Love University that describes the different types of cloth diapers as well as useful accessories to ensure successful cloth diapering.

 Dealing with a Poopy Diaper